dracory/taskstore/docs/overview.md

 # TaskStore Package Overview

 ## Introduction
-`dracory/taskstore` is a robust, asynchronous durable task queue package designed to offload time-consuming or resource-intensive operations from the main application.
+`dracory/taskstore` is a robust, asynchronous task processing package that provides both durable task queues and scheduled task execution.
+It's designed to offload time-consuming or resource-intensive operations from the main application and automate recurring tasks.
 It leverages a durable database (SQLite, MySQL, or PostgreSQL) for persistence.

 ## Core Concepts